Herm71/rcid-underscores/readme.txt

 = Does this theme support any plugins? =

-Empire Cities Direct includes support for Infinite Scroll in Jetpack.
+Ruth Chafin Interior Design includes support for Infinite Scroll in Jetpack.

 == Changelog ==